SARANSH694/Password_Generator/README.md

 # Password_Generator
-It is a C++ program which generates a random password while following all the rules mentioned below:-
+It is a password generation website to generate random passwords.

+Rules followed:-
 at least 1 uppercase character (A-Z) at least 1 lowercase character (a-z) at least 1 digit (0-9)